 Babel launched the Young Writers’ Competition in 2014, inspired by an article we published by young linguist Kateryna Pavliuk on British Sign Language.
 In 2015, we introduced two different categories – one for 16-18-year-old linguists, and another for undergraduate linguists.

 You can read all of our Young Writers’ Competition winners below.
 Keep an eye out for details of our 2020 competition, which will open in spring 2020 and close at the end of August 2020. competition is now open, with a 30 August deadline for entries.
-Our winning linguists will be published in Babel No29, to be published in November 2019.
+Our winning linguists will be published in Babel No33, to be published in November 2020.
 The winner also, of course, receives a year’s subscription to Babel!

 You can also get inspired by reading our previous winners!

 Undergraduate winner: Josh Coombs – Ecolinguistics: How discourse analysis can help to save our planet

 16-18-year-old winner: Vanessa Hu – People versus machines?: Past and future changes in how we translate